otravobv/wp-exercise/README.md

 ## Task description

-Create a REST API endpoint to receive list of airports within same city (same city IATA code) in JSON format.
+Create a REST API endpoint which will return a list of airports for specified IATA city code.
 You may try to reuse [WordPress REST API](https://developer.wordpress.org/rest-api/) or create your own.

-When calling an url like `http://otravo.exercise/api/airports/LON` it should return content with a such structure:
+So when calling an url like `http://otravo.exercise/api/airports/LON` it should return content with a such structure (where LON is cityCode):
 ```json
 [
     {